PatrickKyei/exception/_posts/2023-07-01-rest-of-2023-project.md

 I can't contain my excitement!
 If you want to witness my transformation and stay updated on my journey, head over to my [projects page](https://patrickkyei.com/projects/).

-Brace yourself for a whirlwind of creativity and growth.
+I am excited about what I will apply these new skills to and how that will shape my growth.
 Trust me, this is just the beginning.
 Stay tuned, because the best is yet to come!